 Social media spending is at 12% with an expected increase of 25% in the next 12 months and a 70% increase in the next five years.

 CMOs spend 5.8% of their marketing budget on analytics with that number expected to triple in the next three years.

-The bottom line is that digital marketing is a vital strategy for businesses that want to get access to the masses and market to prospects where they hang out—online.
+The bottom line is that digital marketing is a vital plan for businesses that want to get access to the masses and market to prospects where they hang out—online.

-Let’s take a closer look at these digital strategies and why they are so popular.
+Let’s take a closer look at these digital tactics and why they are so popular.

 1. Increase Engagement and Conversions with Social Media

 Businesses that market online focus on targeting prospects where they congregate to get their attention and begin the process of brand/consumer engagement.

 And since the number of worldwide social media users is expected to reach 3.02 billion monthly active users by 2021 (this is close to one-third of Earth’s entire population), you can’t blame them for wanting to leverage social media sites.

 Instagram – More than 700 million monthly active users

 Facebook – 2.2 billion monthly active users (yup, that’s BILLION)